fish-pace/hackweek-2025/book/preliminary/checklist.md

 ### Hackweek JupyterHub

-We will be using a pre-provisioned compute environment for the hackweek.
-All that is required is a web browser.
+We will be using a pre-provisioned compute environment for the hackweek which can be accessed via a web browser.
+You will not need to install anything.
 Please follow these instructions which will guide you through gaining access to the JupyterHub.

-2. Once we have your GitHub username, you will receive an invite to the nmfs-openscapes GitHub organization on GitHub.
-This will be an email from GitHub at the email you have linked to your GitHub profile. ***Please accept this invitation within 7 days or it will become invalid.*** Your membership on that GitHub team provides you with access to the JupyterHub.
+1. [Watch this video]() to get an orientation on our JupyterHub.

-3. Navigate to the [JupyterHub](https://workshop.nmfs-openscapes.2i2c.cloud/) to make sure it works for you.
-Instructions to sign in are in our Slack and were sent to your via email.d
+2. Sign in by navigating to the [JupyterHub](https://workshop.nmfs-openscapes.2i2c.cloud/).
+Instructions to sign in are in our Slack channel [here](https://fish-pace.slack.com/files/U09FQF586KU/F09FRKRN5PC/hub.md) and were sent to you via email.

+3. You will see server options.
+To start, you can stay with the default image and RAM.
 It can take several minutes for new servers to launch on the cloud.
 Once things are spun up, you will see your very own instance of a JupyterLab environment.

 ![server_options](../img/server_options.png)

 You will have access to your own virtual drive space under the `/home/jovyan` directory.
 No other users will be able to see or access your data files.
 You can add/remove/edit files in your virtual drive space.
 You will also have access to the  *`shared-public`* folder (read and write access).
 These are shared spaces so please make sure not to delete files from here unless they are yours.

-*To save our community money, when you are finished working for the day it is helpful for you to explicitly stop your server before logging out of your JupyterHub session.* To shut your server down immediately when you’re exiting your session please select “File -> Hub Control Panel -> Stop my Server” then you can click the “Log Out” button.
+4. *To save our community money, when you are finished working for the day it is helpful for you to explicitly stop your server before logging out of your JupyterHub session.* To shut your server down immediately when you’re exiting your session please select “File -> Hub Control Panel -> Stop my Server” then you can click the “Log Out” button.
 We ask this because when you keep a session active it uses up AWS resources and these resources cost money per hour of use.
 If you forget this step, though, the server will shut down automatically after 90 min of no use.
 Logging out will **NOT** cause any files under `/home/jovyan` to be deleted.
 It is equivalent to turning off your desktop computer at the end of the day.